bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 and choose whether to allow bug reporters to set the priority or target milestone.
 Also allows for configuration of what changes should require the user to make a comment, described below.

+duplicate_or_move_bug_status
+    When a bug is marked as a duplicate of another one, use this bug status.

+letsubmitterchoosepriority
+    If this is on, then people submitting bugs can choose an initial priority for that bug.
+If off, then all bugs initially have the default priority selected here.

+letsubmitterchoosemilestone
+    If this is on, then people submitting bugs can choose the Target Milestone for that bug.
+If off, then all bugs initially have the default milestone for the product being filed in.

+musthavemilestoneonaccept
+    If you are using Target Milestone, do you want to require that the milestone be set in order for a user to set a bug's status to IN_PROGRESS?

 commenton*
     All these fields allow you to dictate what changes can pass